Taj: Divided by Blood

+The first season premiered on ZEE5 on 3 March 2023.
+The second season, titled Taj: Reign of Revenge, premiered on 12 May 2023.

 Premise

+Taj: Divided by Blood

 Set in the 16th century, the story follows Akbar and the war of succession amongst his 3 sons: Salim, Murad, and Daniyal.
 It is a twisted tale of the struggle for power filled with dangerous politics, poetic beauty, torrid romances, cold treachery, and bloodshed.
 The show unravels multiple layers of each character in the Mughal dynasty.
 The series dramatizes the rise and fall of the various generations of the Mughal Empire, showcasing both the beauty as well as the brutality of the dynasty.

+Taj Season 2: Reign of Revenge

+The season charters Salim's journey from being the exiled enemy of the Mughal empire to seeking blood and revenge in an attempt to become the next Emperor.
+On this dark, dangerous, and destructive path, he is surrounded by enemies from all sides with few allies like his new love interest - Meherunnissa.